 An Alternative Therapeutic Approach

 Horse Sense of the Carolinas (HSOTC) offers an alternative therapeutic approach to assisting individuals struggling with anxiety.
-After the initial intake all sessions are experiential and take place on the farm.
-This setting provides an opportunity for clients to investigate personal issues in a peaceful and calming natural environment.
+After the initial intake, all sessions are experiential and take place in a peaceful and calming natural environment that provides an opportunity for clients to investigate personal issues.

 Horses are large and sometimes intimidating creatures.
 However, at HSOTC we have a variety of excellent therapy horses and are able to pair horses appropriately with clients based on the individual’s needs and goals.
 HSOTC has a client-led approach and will support a client’s growth process, encouraging safe, challenging, and rewarding experiences.
 Learn more about Anxiety and Depression below.

 Contact us to set up your first session.

 Not sure if you are experiencing Anxiety?
 Read on to learn common symptoms.